 The first step is to find your triggers and understand why you’re prone to overthinking.
 There are several reasons why we tend to overthink.

-Maybe you feel insecure about the relationship or have low self-esteem, or maybe you’ve been hurt in the past by an ex-partner who was emotionally distant.
+Maybe you feel insecure about your current relationship or have low self-esteem, or maybe you’ve been hurt in the past by an ex-partner who was emotionally distant and is struggling with letting go.
 Maybe you struggle with an anxiety disorder or have an anxious attachment style.
+Or, in many cases, overthinking often boils down to a lack of trust in others due to past experiences and you may be projecting these fears onto your loved ones.

 One way to stop overthinking as much is to try and stay in the present moment.
-When you’re constantly dwelling over the past, or worrying about the future, you’re not seeing what’s right in front of you.
+When you’re constantly dwelling over a past relationship, or worrying about the future, you’re not seeing what’s right in front of you.
 It can be fun to look ahead to the future or reminisce about your past together, but it becomes unhealthy when it’s making you anxious or pulling you away from your partner.

-Instead of stressing over events that have already happened — or that have yet to happen — try to stay grounded in the present and be grateful for what you have with your partner now.
+Instead of stressing over past events — or those that have yet to happen — try to stay grounded in the present and be grateful for what you have with your partner now.
 Practicing mindfulness can help you stay present when you’re constantly overthinking your relationship.

 You’re not a mind reader, so if something’s bothering you, or you catch yourself overthinking, bring it up with your partner!
+Instead of playing scenarios over and over in your head, explaining how you feel to your partner can bring in the outside perspective you need to get out of your head.
 We know it’s easier said than done, but once you’ve talked it through it will be a weight off your shoulders.

-This is also an opportunity to let your partner know what your needs and expectations are.
+This is also an opportunity to let your significant other know what your needs and expectations are.
 A problem shared is a problem halved, as they say.

 Lastly, it’s important to cultivate your passions and relationships outside of your life with your partner.
 Staying independent, having your own friends, and keeping up with your own hobbies will give you both space to be your own person, and also help you appreciate each other more.

-You may be a couple, but you don’t have to spend 24/7 with each other — a healthy relationship is always a balanced one.
+You may be a couple, but you don’t have to spend 24/7 with each other — a healthy relationship is always a balanced one, not a codependent one.
 Having time to yourself and your interests can help you foster a sense of self-esteem and security within yourself that is crucial for feeling less anxious.